benwh1/benwh1.github.io/_drafts/an-interesting-pattern-in-the-leibniz-series.md

 - the fourth block of incorrect digits appears after roughly $$7k$$ digits, and is always $$953125=5^6\cdot 61$$ too high
 - ...

-This suggests the existence of an asymptotic error formula (an infinite sequence of "correction" terms) that can be added to $$\pi_N$$ to yield approximations with a much smaller error.
+This suggests the existence of an [asymptotic error formula][5] (an infinite sequence of "correction" terms) that can be added to $$\pi_N$$ to yield approximations with a much smaller error.
 Moreover, with a bit of experimentation, the patterns we noticed above seem to suggest that this asymptotic series begins

 $$\pi\stackrel{?}{=}\pi_N+\frac{1}{N}-\frac{1}{4N^3}+\frac{5}{16N^5}-\frac{61}{64N^7}+\cdots$$